Powerlearnproject/se-day1-assignment-Mahlatse007/README.md

   Maintenance – Fix and update.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
-  Waterfall: Linear, suitable for stable requirements (e.g., government projects).
+  Waterfall: Linear, suitable for stable requirements (e.g government projects).
-  Agile: Iterative, flexible (e.g., evolving mobile apps).
+  Agile: Iterative, flexible (e.g mobile apps).

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
   Software Developer – Codes and maintains software.